Nightwatch in the Living City

-Nightwatch in the Living City is an adventure for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game.
+Nightwatch in the Living City is a collection of adventures published by the RPGA in 1991 for their Living City shared campaign world set in the Forgotten Realms using the second edition of the fantasy role-playing game Advanced Dungeons & Dragons.

 Plot summary

 The player characters have ventured to the city of Raven's Bluff with hopes of finding fame and fortune, and have joined the City Guard in their night-watch patrols as a means to that end.
 Events and encounters follow a sort of flow chart, with several linked episodes leading to a minor climax, with a major-action climax to end the adventure.
 Narrative frame and DM-control hooks carry the PCs from scene to scene, but within each scene the players and DM are free to explore a variety of approaches in solving conflicts.
 All the action in the module takes place in a single night in the setting.

 Publication history

-LC3 Nightwatch in the Living City includes design by Walter M. Baas and Kira Glass with editing by John Nephew, and was published by TSR, Inc. as a 32-page module.
-Nightwatch in the Living City is based on a tournament adventure originally designed and run through the RPGA Network.
+RPGA was the tournament division of TSR, and had been quite popular in the early 1980s.
+By 1987, in the face of decreasing membership as D&D tournaments fell out of fashion, RPGA introduced a "shared" campaign setting called "Living City" that was set in the city of Ravens Bluff and presented at conventions.
+This resulted in the "Living City" series of supplements and adventures; the third in the series was LC3 Nightwatch in The Living City, a 32-page adventure module based on an adventure that had been designed by Walter Baas and Kira Glass for RPGA tournament play.
+The adventure was adapted for publication with cover art by Robin Wood, interior art by Kevin Ward and cartography by Valerie Valusek.
+Nightwatch was published in 1991 by TSR under the RPGA imprint.